grafeas/voucher/README.md

 This will download and install the voucher client into `$GOPATH/bin` directory.

-## Voucher Server and Standalone
+## Configuration

 See the [Tutorial](TUTORIAL.md) for more thorough setup instructions.

-### Configuration

 An example configuration file can be found in the [config directory](config/config.toml).

 The configuration can be written as a toml, json, or yaml file, and you can specify the path to the configuration file using "-c".

-Below are the configuration options for Voucher Standalone and Server:
+Below are the configuration options for Voucher Server:

 | Group     | Key               | Description                                                                                           |
 | :-------- | :---------------  | :---------------------------------------------------------------------------------------------------- |